PedroSillos/Velmerwain/copilot_prompts.md

 # Prompt 1
-Lets start a Data Analytics project.

-### Here are all 8 pillars of a Data Analytics project together:
- - Data Collection – Gathering relevant data.
- - Data Cleaning – Ensuring data quality.
- - Data Analysis – Identifying patterns and insights.
- - Visualization & Reporting – Presenting findings clearly.
- - Decision Support – Guiding business or operational decisions.
- - Monitoring & Optimization – Tracking outcomes and refining processes.
- - Infrastructure – Scalable storage, computing resources, and data pipelines.
- - Security & Compliance – Data privacy, access controls, and regulatory adherence.
+I want to build a data-driven tool to help League of Legends players increase their win rate.

-### Considering this pillars, I want you to create a solution, using:
+### I want you to create a solution, using:
+ - python
+ - pyspark
- - python.
+ - delta lake
- - containers.
+ - containers
- - Layered (N-tier) Architecture, data will be stored in bronze (raw), silver and gold layers
+ - bronze (raw), silver and gold layers
- - Infraestructure as a code.
-It will run locally for now, but make it as easy as possible to migrate to AWS, Azure or GCP.

-The user will interact with the application in a web page.
-Use html, css and javascript to build it.
+The user will interact with the application using the terminal.

 Add any other tools if needed, but keep it free to run locally.

 ### For now, this is the flow of the app:
-1) The user types their gameName, tagLine and apiKey in a web page.
+1) The user types in the terminal:

-2) The system passes these as parameters to https://developer.riotgames.com/apis#account-v1/GET_getByRiotId and stores the results.
+ - gameName
+ - tagLine
+ - apiKey (must not be visible in the terminal)

+2) Save player (bronze) layer - Check if gameName and tagLine are already stored:
+ - If not stored, pass gameName and tagLine to https://developer.riotgames.com/apis#account-v1/GET_getByRiotId and save puuid,gameName,tagLine and createdOn (datetime.now().strftime("%Y-%m-%d %H:%M:%S"))
+ - If stored, updated createdOn

+3) Save matchId (bronze) layer:
-3) Now that we have the puuid for this player, get the matchIds from https://developer.riotgames.com/apis#match-v5/GET_getMatchIdsByPUUID passing parameters queue=420, type=ranked, count=100
+ - Now that we have the puuid for this player, get the matchIds from https://developer.riotgames.com/apis#match-v5/GET_getMatchIdsByPUUID passing parameters queue=420, type=ranked, count=100.
+Run this changing the "start" parameter (0,100,200...) until there are no more matchIds to return.

-4) Run this n times, changing the "start" parameter from 0, to 100, 200, etc, to make this return all matchIds for this player
-Store this matchids

-5) Now that we have this matchIds, pass one by one to https://developer.riotgames.com/apis#match-v5/GET_getMatch, and return the match that for the player in the match.
-Only try to get match data if we do not already have it stored.

-6) After storing player, matchids and match_info, return in another page the 10 most played champions by the player and return the 10 highest win rate for the player.
+4) Save match (bronze) layer - Get the new matchIds for this player and compare with the matchIds for the matches already stored.
+ - For every matchId that does not have a match stored, pass the id to https://developer.riotgames.com/apis#match-v5/GET_getMatch and return match data

+Save player, matchId and match as parquet in delta lake format.